one1189/JackBlack/README.md

 ![Index page](/assets/images/readme/index-screen.png)
 ![Game Screen](/assets/images/readme/game-screen.png)

 The color of the background closely represents that of a typical casino table.
 I had originally uploaded an image of an actual casino table, however the image looked distored and stetched over the original design.
 I opted for this new design for a cleaner look.
+The color used here is `#027d3fz`.

 ### Fonts